Want more ADHD-friendly strategies like this?

 A Real-Life Example: Jenna’s Story

-So we created a neutral middle step: instead of going straight from reading to sleep, she added a short word game session in between.
+We created a neutral middle step: instead of going straight from reading to sleep, she added a short word game session in between.
 It worked.
 It gave her brain something less intense than reading, but not as stressful as going to bed right away.

-How You Can Make Transitions Easier
+You Can Make Transitions Easier

 If transitions are hard for you, try approaching them from three angles: